 - PI methods for plasma components include solvent-detergent treatment of plasma in pools and methylene blue followed by ultraviolet A (UVA) illumination for single unit plasma.17-19 Both these methods are in use in several European and other jurisdictions.20, 21 A pooled plasma component that has undergone PI using solvent-detergent is licensed and is available with some restrictions in Canada.

 - PI methods both plasma and platelets components include (1) amotosalen S59 (a psoralen) plus UVA illumination, (2) riboflavin plus UVA/B light illumination, and (3) UVC illumination alone.14, 22 The first two methods are in use for plasma and/or platelets components in Europe, Asia, the Middle East, Central and South America.
 Amotosalen plus UVA illumination was approved by regulators for apheresis and pooled platelets in the United States in 2015 (FDA) and in Canada in 2018 (Health Canada).
 In 2022, Canadian Blood Services introduced pathogen-reduced buffy coat platelets, also known as pooled platelets psoralen-treated (PPPT), using Cerus' INTERCEPT technology at one site (Ottawa).
-Details on this new product are available in the publication, Pathogen-reduced buffy coat platelets.
+More information on pathogen-reduced platelets is available in Chapter 19, Pathogen-reduced platelets.